starFalll/CS766_S24/index.md

 The recent work TopFormer [18] is a lightweight vision transformer for mobile semantic segmentation that consists of four parts: Token Pyramid Module, Semantics Extractor, Semantics Injection Module and Segmentation Head.

-The Token Pyramid Module is built using a few CNN-based modules (\textit{i.e.} MobileNetV2 blocks) that quickly produce local features pyramid from high-resolution images with a fast down-sampling strategy.
+The Token Pyramid Module is built using a few CNN-based modules (*i.e.* MobileNetV2 blocks) that quickly produce local features pyramid from high-resolution images with a fast down-sampling strategy.

 To obtain rich semantics and a large receptive field, ViT-based Semantics Extractor takes tokens as input and uses average pooling to reduce their number for computational efficiency.
 Unlike ViT [11] and LeViT [13] use the last output of the embedding layer as input, TopFormer pools tokens from different scales and concatenates them along the channel dimension.
 The new tokens are fed into the Transformer to produce global semantics.
 Due to the residual connections, the learned semantics are related to scales of tokens, denoted as scale-aware global semantics.